cuny-academic-commons/bp-rsed/readme.md

 This plugin restricts registrations to the email domains that you specifiy and works in WordPress single-site and multi-site.

+Plugin was developed for the [CUNY Academic Commons](http://commons.gc.cuny.edu).

 How to use?
 -